supertokens/create-supertokens-app/boilerplate/fullstack/astro/README.md

 #### Astro

-The project is a standard Astro application with the following configuration:
+The project is a standard Astro application.

--   React integration for interactive components
--   Port 4321 for development server

 You can customize the Astro configuration in `astro.config.mjs`.
 Refer to the [Astro configuration docs](https://docs.astro.build/en/reference/configuration-reference/) for more options.